feup-infolab/ckan-install-script/README.md

 ##Startup as a service

 systemd script added to start [CKAN](http://ckan.org/) as a service.
+This is intended to allow the python virtualenv to be loaded on service startup.